Parc de Merl

-Parc Merl (Luxembourgish Märeler Park) is an urban park in Luxembourg City, in southern Luxembourg.
+Parc de Merl (Märeler Park) is an urban park in Luxembourg City, in southern Luxembourg.

-Despite its name, the park is not located in the quarter of Merl, but in Hollerich.
-It is bordered by avenue du 10 Septembre (N5) to the north-west, boulevard Pierre Dupong to the south-west, rue de Bragance to the south-east, and avenue Guillaume to the north-east.
+Despite its name, the park is not located in the district of Merl, but in Hollerich.
+It is bordered by Avenue du X Septembre (N5) to the north-west, Boulevard Pierre Dupong to the south-west, Rue de Bragance to the south-east, and Avenue Guillaume to the north-east.